CSI Learning Based Active Secure Coding Scheme For Detectable Wiretap Channel: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel solution for A-WTC secure communication, called active secure coding scheme, which combines the method of machine learning to the traditional physical layer secure coding scheme to provide an active defense against the active eavesdropper, especially under the unlimited computational power condition.
+In this paper, we have proposed a new solution for the uncertain CSI problem called active secure coding, which combines the machine learning methods with the traditional physical layer secure coding scheme to achieve secure and reliable communication.

-To build an universal active coding method, we construct an HMM based abstract detectable A-WTC with the notions of EB state and EB pattern.
-Based on this abstract model, we apply the machine learning algorithms to construct a EB pattern learning and EB stated decoding schemes, which can effectively estimate the optimal EB state from the legitimate parties' observations.
-Therefore physical layer secure coding can actively responding the eavesdropper according to the estimated EB state.

-Then we perform the active coding method to the GV-WTC and construct an explicit active secure polar coding scheme.
-In the scheme, we extends the multi-block chaining structure to adapt the EB states shifting cases for achieve the strong security for $t$ times secure communication.

-As proofed, both the active secure coding scheme for abstract A-WTC and active secure polar coding scheme for GV-WTC can achieve the average secrecy capacity under the reliability and strong security criterions.